The Complete Biogas Handbook

 YOU SHOULD NEVER CHARGE [fill] THE BIOGAS PLANT WITH CHICKEN MANURE.
 This is not appropriate for biogas production.

-With apologies to whomever, that’s just flat wrong.
-Chicken manure can have an abundance of ammonia because chickens and other poultry drop both feces and urine in the same load; and in some cases (depending entirely on what the chickens have been fed), chicken manure may have antibiotics (bad!) and even heavy metals (worse!) in it, but where the chickens are properly fed, too much ammonia can be addressed by dilution or mixing the manure with other substrates.
+With apologies to whomever, that’s just flat wrong and rather absurd.
+Chicken manure can have an abundance of ammonia because chickens and other poultry drop both feces and urine in the same load; and in some cases (depending entirely on what the chickens have been fed), chicken manure may have antibiotics (bad!) and even (worse!) heavy metals in it, but where the chickens are properly fed, too much ammonia can be addressed by dilution or mixing the manure with other substrates.
 There are plenty of biogas plants running quite happily and appropriately on a diet of chicken manure.
+It’s just flat-out silly to say “Don't use chicken manure”, particularly where one is Shouting At Us By Using All Caps.

-A good many pertinent resources with regard to all things biogas are found at the excellent wiki provided by Dr. Paul Harris, and as concerns plastic bag digesters, see a page on that wiki found here.
+A good many pertinent resources with regard to all things biogas are found at the excellent wiki once provided by Dr. Paul Harris (but no longer extant on the original server), and as concerns plastic bag digesters, see an archived page of that wiki found here.
 As well, although not a “how-to” reference, I recommend “Quantifying electricity generation and waste transformations in a low-cost, plug-flow anaerobic digestion system” which provides an excellent example of the full utility of plastic bag digesters.

 And finally, if you’d rather learn All About Biogas in a fun, interactive workshop, and get yourself a nifty 200 gallon plastic digester kit while you’re at it, well there’s always the workshops.
 We hope to see you there.